“We were never given the option to believe that women couldn't do whatever they wanted and that is priceless.”

 Through the lens of economics, students attain an extraordinarily powerful and flexible set of tools.
 Economics majors develop highly desired skills such as analytical thinking, research, quantitative reasoning, and an understanding of computer technology.
 The Economics Department at Mary Baldwin College offers an extraordinary combination of the liberal arts and career preparation.

 Students can pursue a BA or BS with a major in economics.
 Economics also is available as a minor.

-Economics is a part of MBC’s School of Social Sciences, Business, and Global Studies and is available through the College for Women and Adult Degree Program in Staunton.
+Economics is available through the College for Women and Adult Degree Program in Staunton.

 Spotlight on Faculty

 Professor of Economics Judy Klein discusses her forthcoming book, in which she will delineate how models and modeling strategies established for the practical needs of war eventually wound up in economic research.
 What the video.